cos18/miniRT/README.md

 - Light management: spot brightness, hard shadows, ambience lighting (objects are never completely in the dark).
 Colored and multi-spot lights have to be handled correctly.
 - Project must save the rendered image in bmp format when its second argument is "–-save".
 - If no second argument is supplied, the program displays the image in a window using minilibX
+- Project must take as a first argument a scene description file with the `.rt` extension.
+It will contain window/rendered image size, light, element infomation.
+(Detailed infomation is described in project subject)
+- Project must implement Sphere, Plane, Square, Cylinder, Triangle element.

 #### 🎉 Bonus part
 - [ ] Normal disruption e.g. using sine which gives a wave effect.